jessica6m/Learning-Python/README.md

 Vacation.py - program that calculates the cost of your vacation based on different price options

 RPS.py - game Rock Paper Scissor- program uses user input to determine winner.
 Practice with Dictionaries and List

+Battleship.py - game Battle Ship - Practice with functions and for loops.
+Program takes in user input and determines if location is the same as randomized location as ship to determine winner.